FarmonApp/farmonapp.github.io/docs/Agronomic Practices/Variety Selction.en.md

 ## Winter Camelina

-Winter camelina is more coimmonly available in North America where the colder climate and use as a cover crop has increased seed availablity of winter varieties.
+Winter camelina have the ability to survive cold temperatures by going dormant.
+They do require a certain amount of chilling hours, though more research is needed.
+If you plan to plant in the fall and you are in the norther climates you must use a winter variety.
+It tends to be more coimmonly available in North America where the colder climate and use as a cover crop has increased seed availablity of winter varieties.

 - **Varieties**:
 Bison, 2019, Univ.
 Minn., Standout winter variety for cold tolerance,